stanliwise/tic-tac-toe-Multiplayer/README.md

 ```127.0.0.1:8080```

-You can try browser to test multiplayer games
+You can try on more than one browser to test multiplayer